ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 Because of the breaking changes in the Angular library output format, the `ckeditor5-angular` package is released in the following versions to support various Angular ecosystems:

-* Versions `1.x.x` &ndash; For **Angular 5-8** apps.
+* Versions `1.x.x` &ndash; For **Angular 5-8** applications.
 Support for this version will end when the official support for Angular 8 is dropped (planned date: November 2020),
-* Versions `2.x.x` &ndash; For **Angular 9+** apps.
+* Versions `2.x.x` &ndash; For **Angular 9.1+** applications.
 This version is currently actively supported.

-All available versions are [listed on NPM](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular), where they can be pulled from.
+All available versions are [listed on npm](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular), where they can be pulled from.

 ## Quick start